 \end{section}

 \begin{section}{The Toric Case} We begin by studying the toric case first.
-We do this because the exposition is simpler in this case, yet all the essential ideas of the proof are already present, and the general case reduces to the toric case. \\
+We do this because the exposition is simpler in this case, yet all the essential ideas and proofs are already present.
+For simplicity, we work throughout over an algebraically closed field $k$. \\